The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 So, don’t just assume a university will have a suitable award for you.
 Check.
 There are three ways you can do this:

-Once you’ve established that funding is available, you’ll need to be accepted to study your PhD.
+Once you’ve established that funding is available, you’ll need to put forward a strong PhD application.

 If you’re seeking a studentship offered by a DTP or CDT with multiple members, you should normally apply to your preferred university within that group (unless guidelines instruct otherwise).